-The Polygraph is known by a range of other names: the Psych Test, Truth Verification Test (TVT), Lie Detector Test, or Computer Voice Stress Analysis (CVSA).
+The polygraph is known by a range of other names: the Psych Test, Truth Verification Test (TVT), Lie Detector Test, or Computer Voice Stress Analysis (CVSA).

-So, we’re here to help honest people pass The Polygraph Test.
 We’re going to help you learn how to tackle the very challenging lie detector questions, with the most comprehensive and focused preparation course you can do.

 We often get asked: “What is the polygraph test?”

-Similar to the devices you see in Hollywood movies, you’ll have the following monitors attached to you:
+Similar to the devices you see in Hollywood movies, however, you’ll have the following monitors attached to you: